 These two paragraphs give a relatively precise recipe for selecting the 60,000 digits that compose the MNIST training set.
 Alas, applying this recipe produces a set that contains one more zero and one less eight than the actual MNIST training set.
 Although they do not match, these class distributions are too close to make it plausible that 119 digits were really missing from the hsf4 partition.

 The description of the image processing steps is much less precise.
-How were the 128x128 binary NIST images cropped?
-Which heuristics, if any, were used to disregard noisy pixels that do not belong to the digits themselves?
-How were these rectanglular crops centered in a square image?
-How were these square images resampled to 20x20 gray level images?
-How were the coordinates of the center of gravity rounded for the final centering step?
+How are the 128x128 binary NIST images cropped?
+Which heuristics, if any, are used to disregard noisy pixels that do not belong to the digits themselves?
+How are rectangular crops centered in a square image?
+How are these square images resampled to 20x20 gray level images?
+How are the coordinates of the center of gravity rounded for the final centering step?